 Cut a 4 inch square from each corner.
 Then cut fringe that is 4 inches long and approximately 1 inch wide all around the blanket.

 It's okay to cut just one side at a time and tie that, then move to another side.
-No sew blankets are so forgiving!
+No sew blankets with double knot are so forgiving!

-I wanted to relax on the couch in the evening to tie this no-sew blanket.
+I wanted to relax on the couch in the evening to tie this no-sew blanket with double knot.
 So, while it was lying on the table, I tied a knot at the ends and in the middle to anchor each side of the blanket.
 Then I got comfortable on the sofa to finish tying all the rest.

 Do this all around the blanket and voila!
 You're finished and ready to wrap it up to include in a care package for your college "baby!"